Formidable battery life

 |160.2 x 72.9 x 8.0mm|

+OnePlus has permanently slashed the price of the phone from $699 to $499.
+The 256GB variant is no longer available.
 OnePlus has done a pretty solid job of keeping the cost of its phones under $600 over the years.
-The OnePlus 8 family represents a jump in cost, likely due in part to the pricey Snapdragon 865.
+The OnePlus 8 family represented a jump in cost at launch, likely due in part to the pricey Snapdragon 865.
 You could make the argument that the phone should have the Snapdragon 765G instead, and thereby cost perhaps as much as $50 less.
-That would have solidified the phone’s hero status without impacting performance overmuch.
+That would have solidified the phone’s hero status without impacting performance.
 It was not meant to be.
-Considering what you get here, however, I’m going to say the OnePlus 8 offers reasonably good value for money.
+Considering what you get here, however, I’m going to say the OnePlus 8 offers reasonably good value for money, even today.

 OnePlus 8 review: Should you buy it?

 The OnePlus 8 isn’t perfect, and may come across as disappointing to some who consider it too “lite” when compared to the powerful, formidable OnePlus 8 Pro.
-Think of it this way, it’s the iPhone 11 or Galaxy S20 of OnePlus phones — meaning it’s the one most people should buy.
-It may not have the everything-and-the-kitchen-sink appeal of the 8 Pro, but it’s got the features that count most.
+However, while it may not have the everything-and-the-kitchen-sink appeal of the 8 Pro, it’s got the features that count most.

 The price jump, compared to last year’s $559 OnePlus 7, may be a bit much for some.
 Those seeking the “affordable flagship” now find they have to, in fact, pay near-flagship price for the OnePlus 8.
 In India, Asia, and some European markets, phones from Xiaomi, Realme, and Redmi may represent the better overall value.

-If you need something cheaper than $699, you might consider the OnePlus Nord.
+If you need something cheaper and you live outside the US, you might consider the OnePlus Nord.
 In our review of the Nord, we found it to be a capable device that saw OnePlus return to its roots.
-It’s affordable and offers lots of value for the dollar.
-Shame it isn’t being sold in the US.
+It’s affordable and offers lots of value for the money.
+If you do live in the US, we strongly recommend the OnePlus 9, or even the OnePlus 9 Pro, though you’ll have to pay a little bit extra to get the latest OnePlus phones.

 Frequently Asked Questions